cpiber/NebulaEnhance/README.md

 - Queue: Add videos to watch queue

 **Player**
-- Default playback speed
+- Default playback speed and volume
 - Quick dial to set speed: New button in player allows to increase/decrease speed by scrolling
+- Autoplay: Start videos automatically
 - Target qualities: Set the preferred video quality or qualities
 - Keyboard shortcuts: Shortcuts in video player ([see Playback section](https://www.mrfdev.com/youtube-keyboard-shortcuts))

+**Custom scripts**
-- Custom scripts: Execute custom JavaScript code in the player's iFrame
+- Execute custom JavaScript code in the player's iFrame and on the web page

 Note that the player is automatically focused to make the keyboard shortcuts work.